mediaopt/braintree-commercetools-client/README.md

 ### Local Payments
 Local payments group together multiple region specific payment methods.
 Each payment method is being exported as its own component wich restricts the possible options for _countryCode_, _currencyCode_ and _paymentType_ props.
 Please refer to the [braintree guidelines](https://developer.paypal.com/braintree/docs/guides/local-payment-methods/overview) for payment specific restrictions.
 They accept the following props:
+- **saveLocalPaymentIdUrl**: `string`
+  It is **your** responsibility to develop this API
+  The url that gets called to the endpoint of the connect app to map the id of local payments to the transaction as recommended in Braintrees documentation.
+Communicates with CommerceTools backend
+  See the examples in our [CoFe repository](https://github.com/frontastic-developers/customer-mediaopt/tree/master/packages/poc/backend/payment-braintree)
 - **paymentType**: `any`
  Determined by the specific payment method being used.
 Refer to [this table](https://developer.paypal.com/braintree/docs/guides/local-payment-methods/client-side-custom/javascript/v3/#render-local-payment-method-buttons).
 - **countryCode**: `any`